Mohammed-Taher/Taskaty/README.md

 taskaty list
 ```

-`list` option has the following optional argumen:
+`list` option has the following optional argument:

-`-a, --all`: List all the tasks.
+* `-a, --all`: List all the tasks.

 ### Check a task

-To check a task as finished use:
+To finish a task use:

 ```
 taskaty check -t <task_number>